-Founded by Dan Cane, The Cane Institute for Advanced Technologies serves as the epicenter for research, education and technology transfer for Florida Atlantic University High School.
-The Institute’s integrated approach to solving society's toughest problems engages the best and brightest students at Florida Atlantic University High School and the faculty and resources of Florida Atlantic University to explore today's most complex challenges in arenas such as cybersecurity, autonomous vehicles, robotics, virtual reality, augmented reality, automation and artificial intelligence.
+Founded by Dan Cane, The Cane Institute serves as the epicenter for research, education and technology transfer for A.D.
+Henderson & FAU High School.
+The Institute’s integrated approach to solving society's toughest problems engages the best and brightest students, faculty, and resources at A.D.
+Henderson & FAU High School to explore today's most complex challenges in arenas such as cybersecurity, autonomous vehicles, robotics, virtual reality, augmented reality, automation and artificial intelligence.

 Community service does more than uniting the area in which it is done, but it also educates students in understanding diversity, leadership, problem solving, and being a citizen of a larger group.
 A.D.
 Henderson University School is committed to not only making a difference in the lives of all students that walk through our campus, but the lives of our neighbors and friends.

 While community is vital to a successful education, competition in the form of athletics is a healthy balance to the holistic development of an FAU Owl.
 The A.D.
 Henderson athletic program highlights the value of each component of a team and respect for teammates and opponents.
 The Athletic Department emphasizes sportsmanship, teamwork, respect, fun, and commitment.
 We offer 7 different sports and 14 different teams for our elementary and middle school students.